Inflatable SUP or a Hard shell SUP?

 A hard board comes into its own when you’re chasing a more specific “feel” on the water: better glide, more speed, surf performance, or race efficiency — and you’ve got somewhere to store and transport it safely.

 If you’re still unsure: start inflatable, get your skills and routine dialled, then move to a hard board later for a performance “upgrade path”.
+Our guide on how to choose the right paddleboard for your skill level is a useful next read if you’re trying to match board choice to progression.

 Inflatable vs hard SUP: the real differences